Reaction Network Analysis of Metabolic Insulin Signaling: Introduction

-Decomposition theory was initiated by M. Feinberg in his 1987 review \citep{FEIN1987} where he also introduced the important concept of an independent decomposition, a decomposition wherein the stoichiometric subspace of the whole network is the direct sum of the stoichiometric subspaces of the subnetworks.
-He highlighted its importance by showing that in an independent decomposition, the set of positive equilibria of the whole network is the intersection of the equilibria sets of the subnetworks.
+Decomposition theory was initiated by Feinberg in his 1987 review \cite{FEIN1987} where he also introduced the important concept of an independent decomposition, a decomposition wherein the stoichiometric subspace of the whole network is the direct sum of the stoichiometric subspaces of the subnetworks.
+He highlighted its importance by showing that in an independent decomposition the set of positive equilibria of the whole network is the intersection of the equilibria sets of the subnetworks.
 Hence, if a species has ACR in a subnetwork of an independent decomposition, it also has ACR in the whole network since the latter's equilibria set is contained in that of the subnetwork.
-Recent results of \cite{HEDC2021} provided a criterion and procedure for determining the existence of a nontrivial independent decomposition (the trivial independent decomposition is the network itself).
-Application of their procedure yielded an independent decomposition into 10 subnetworks which, from results in \cite{HEAM2022}, is actually the finest independent decomposition, i.e., that with the highest number of subnetworks.
+Recent results of Hernandez and De la Cruz \cite{HEDC2021} provided a criterion and procedure for determining the existence of a nontrivial independent decomposition (the trivial independent decomposition is the network itself).

-For the ACR analysis, we implemented the algorithm of \cite{FOMF2021} in Octave (which can also run in Matlab) and discovered Shinar-Feinberg reaction pairs in appropriate low-deficiency subnetworks of coarsenings of the above independent decomposition.
-We found that the system had ACR in 8 (out of 20) species, which restricts the variability of the positive equilibria (a detailed discussion is provided in Section \ref{sec:acr}).
+The second main result is the existence of nontrivial independent decompositions of the network.
+This property allows insights into structural relationships between positive equilibria of the whole network and its subnetworks.
+Since the algorithm from Hernandez and De la Cruz \cite{HEDC2021} determines the finest independent decomposition and independence is invariant under decomposition coarsening, all independent decompositions can be generated from the result.
+We developed a Matlab code for the said algorithm and applied it to the insulin signaling system.

+Third, it is shown that the networks of three functional modules---the insulin receptor binding and recycling subsystem, the postreceptor signaling subsystem, and the GLUT4 translocation subsystem---discussed by Sedaghat et al also form an independent decomposition.
+These subsystems, hence, not only are functionally but also structurally significant, i.e., positive equilibria of the whole system come from equilibria of these systems.
+Further details can be found in Section \ref{subsec:finest}.

+Fourth is the existence of a large weakly reversible, deficiency zero subnetwork constituting a well-understood part of the system and which is also the source of all 8 ACR species.